 I don’t care how cheap he is, he’s not getting my business if he doesn’t care about protecting his clients’ data and identities, let alone his complete disinterest in anything I had to say.
 His drawings looked very basic too.
 Another line drawn.

-For anyone wondering if it is worth hiring an architect for their project, I’d say that the extensive education and training that an architect undergoes is clearly evident and will very likely result in a better, more considered design for your home.
+For anyone wondering if it is worth hiring an architect for their project, I’d say that the extensive education and training that an architect undergoes is evident and will very likely result in a better, more considered design for your home.
 This, I would hope, would create a solid foundation for a smoother build process, which would make all the difference to everyone’s sanity and pockets through the project.
 Just remember to check that your architect really is an architect. 😄

 Have you extended and/or renovated your home?
 Do you have any advice for someone who is just embarking on this journey?
 If you’d like to follow my renovation, you can subscribe to this blog on Bloglovin’ and follow my updates on Instagram (#FirstSenseReno).
 I’ll appreciate your thoughts, ideas and opinions along the way!